Master of Theology

 Admission Requirements

-- A M.Div. degree from an accredited theological seminary or college, or equivalent.
-Or, a person with a M.A. degree in theology (M.A.2-yr) or equivalent, and another academic master’s degree can apply for the M.Th.; likewise, a person with a M.A. degree in theology (M.A.2-yr) followed by a Grad.Dip. in theology can also apply.
-The GPA of the required degrees should both be 3.00 or above; and
+• A Master of Divinity or equivalent from an institution recognized by LTS.
+Or, a person with a Master of Arts in Theology at LTS or equivalent, and another academic master’s degree can apply for the MTH program, the GPA of the required degrees should both be 3.00 or above; and

 Language Requirement

-- Persons enrolled in this program must have sufficient English knowledge for study at the graduate level.
+• Persons enrolled in this program must have sufficient English knowledge to study at a graduate-level.

 Area of Emphasis